- Build Your Own Lightsaber

 Each blade is available with our very own Ultraedge.
 Ultraedge blades contain white polycarbonate, which has the effect of extending the light of the blade to its very edge.
 This gives the blade a “fuller” look when it is ignited.

-Our standard blade length is 36 inches, but we offer a number of other sizes ranging from our 24 inch Initiate size to extra-long 36 inch, or even custom sizes ranging from 4 inches for coastguard blades to 48 inches for those who need some extra reach.
+Our standard blade length is 36 inches, but we offer a number of other sizes ranging from our 24-inch Initiate size to extra-long 36-inches, or even custom sizes ranging from 4 inches for coastguard blades to 48 inches for those who need some extra reach.

 The emitter of every UltraSaber is crafted to a standard measurement, allowing any saber across the arsenal to be equipped with a blade of any size or grade, allowing you to easily swap one for another based on the occasion.
 Many UltraSabers owners even keep a selection of blades on hand to be ready for anything.

 You can always contact us with your questions about our lightsaber blades or any of our other products.
 Additionally, our official forum over at SaberForum.com is a great resource for further information about our authentic functional lightsabers.